TuruuDo/tennis_score_keeper/README.md

 2. Open the Application

-    Open the index.html file in your preferred wed browser to start using the application.
+    Go to your code editor and open the index.html file in your preferred wed browser to start using the application.